sebastyan/elastic.log4net/README.md

 ```

 `baseIndex` is not a mandatory parameter.
 If yoy don't specify it, the default index value to use will be `log4net`.
+`elasticNode` url address where ElasticSearch is listening request.

 Here you can see a complete config file example:
 ```xml